285638646/The-experience-of-my-Python-learning/Day Four.md

     t = input("please enter time like [12:34.56] : ")
     k = 0
     num = 0
+    # The following method is used to determine whether the input meets the requirements
     while k in range(0,len(t)):
         if ord(t[k]) in range(48,58):
             num += 1